DataJuggler/PixelDatabase/README.md

 # PixelDatabase

+7.23.2024: I added a new method Clone, to create a copy of a PixelDatase.
+Untested.

 2.28.2024: I moved the Title of each calendar up 8 pixels.

 2.27.2024: I now draw a line between Header and Day Roy Image.
 If no Day Row Image, it is still a horizontal line